cwzhou/itrSurv/README.md

-## ** IMPORTANT NOTE: THIS PACKAGE IS COMPLETE FOR "CR" ENDPOINT BUT IS ON-GOING DEVELOPMENT FOR "RE" ENDPOINT, and will continue to be in the midst of updating until this note is removed (estimated - December 2024). **
+### ** IMPORTANT NOTE: THIS PACKAGE IS COMPLETE FOR "CR" ENDPOINT, BUT THE REPO IS BEING UPDATED WITH ON-GOING DEVELOPMENT FOR "RE" ENDPOINT, and will continue to update until this note is removed (estimated completion: mid-November 2024). **

 ## itrSurv